Timetabling in Scottish schools

 Summary: This would also save you an enormous amount of time.
 Unfortunately, despite agreeing to do this in 2014, SEEMiS have still not implemented this import.
 Now they say that they can only take notice of what local SEEMiS Reps say.
 If you want this to happen please convince your local SEEMiS Rep to push for it to happen.
 Then we can provide the documentation.

-(For Scottish schools using iSAMS, there is already an import, see the documentation.)
+(For Scottish schools using iSAMS or PASS, there is already an import, see the documentation.)

 7. For importing your Basic Data from SEEMiS into .